m133225/Tasky/README.md

 You can also omit the year which will then interpreted by the program as the current year, or you can omit the date entirely as well, to store the task without any date information.

-To spcficy a location for the task, simply add "loc" or "at" followed by the location, for e.g.
+To specify a location for the task, simply type "loc" or "at", followed by the location, for example

 	add task 123 by today 8PM loc nus add task 123 start 11 sep 9AM end 11 sep 2PM loc my home

-To add  periodic tasks, use every [index] day(s)/week(s)/month(s)/year(s) for [index]. for e.g
+To add recurring tasks, use every [index] day(s)/week(s)/month(s)/year(s) for [index] times.
+For example

-       add task from today to tomorrow every 2 days for 2 add task from today to tomorrow every 1 month for 5
+  add task from today to tomorrow every 2 days for 2 times add task from today to tomorrow every 1 month for 5 times

-noted that a starting time and a ending time is required when adding periodic task.
+Note that an ending time is always required when adding recurring tasks.

-Noted that we allowed adding task by eiher entering the location, time or periodic field first.
+### Reordering of fields

+You can also add tasks without a specific ordering of the different fields.

+	add meeting with client at office from tomorrow 2pm to tomorrow 5pm add meeting with client to tomorrow 5pm at office from tomorrow 2pm

+will yield and add the exact same task.

 ## Displaying tasks (command: display/clear)

 	display

-This is an example to display all tasks currently stored in memory (and file).
-Tasky will then display a numbered list of tasks.
+This command is to return to the default view.
+Note that this command also clears all existing search filters.

 ## Editing a task (command: edit/change)

 	edit 1 task456 by 12 sep 2015

-This is an example to edit the task number 1 from the [display](#displaying-tasks) to task456 and change the date to 12 sep 2015
+This is an example to edit the task number 1 from the [display](#displaying-tasks) to task456 and change its date to 12 sep 2015

 	change 1 loc school

 This is an example to edit the task number 1 from the [display](#displaying-tasks) to task456 and change the location to school

-## Deleting a task (command: delete/del)
+## Deleting tasks (command: delete/del)

 	delete 1

 This is an example to remove the task that is currently number one in the list.

 	del 1 2 4 6

 This is an example to remove the task that is currently number one, two, four, six in the list.

 	del 1-6

 This is an example to remove the task that is currently from number one to number six in the list.

 To get the list of tasks, you can issue a display command.
 This command will also delete the task in the storage file.
 It is possible to revert the command by issuing an undo command.
 For more info, please take a look at [display](#displaying-tasks) and [undo](#undoing-commands)